What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 Artificial Intelligence, Data Science, and Machine Learning are fields with distinct scopes.
 Artificial Intelligence refers to systems that perform specific tasks requiring human intelligence.
 Examples are decision-making and language comprehension.

-Data Science and Machine Learning (ML)
+Data science and machine learning (ML)

 Data science's fundamental role is to support Artificial Intelligence and Machine Learning by providing well-processed and relevant data, optimizing model inputs, and validating outputs.
 Data scientists work on feature selection, hyperparameter tuning, and performance metrics to ensure the accuracy and robustness of AI and ML systems.